Jerry119/ConnectivityAutomation/README.md

+# Wireless Automation

-# This script is intended to validate H4 on bluetooth and wifi with Sanity/Integration/Performance/CoEx tests
+This script is intended to validate wireless components on H4

 ## Prerequisites